davidji99/terraform-provider-herokux/website/docs/index.html.markdown

   * `privatelink_allowed_acccounts_add_timeout` - (Optional) The number of minutes to wait for allowed accounts to become active for a privatelink.
 Defaults to 10 minutes.
 Minimum required is 2 minutes.

-  * `data_connector_create_timeout` - (Optional) The number of minutes to wait for allowed accounts to become active for a privatelink.
+  * `data_connector_create_timeout` - (Optional) The number of minutes to wait for a data connector to be provisioned.
   Defaults to 20 minutes.
 Minimum required is 10 minutes.

-  * `data_connector_delete_timeout` - (Optional) The number of minutes to wait for allowed accounts to become active for a privatelink.
+  * `data_connector_delete_timeout` - (Optional) The number of minutes to wait for a data connector to be deleted.
   Defaults to 10 minutes.
 Minimum required is 3 minutes.

-  * `data_connector_update_timeout` - (Optional) The number of minutes to wait for allowed accounts to become active for a privatelink.
+  * `data_connector_update_timeout` - (Optional) The number of minutes to wait for a data connector to be updated.
   Defaults to 10 minutes.
 Minimum required is 5 minutes.